jbrak/DofE-Programming-Course/README.md

 ## Python
 ### 1
-Folder with files of the folowing:
+Folder with files of the following:
 - Introduction
 - Data Types
 - Conditionals